tomwheeler/temporal-nyc-workshop-go/codespaces.md

 ![8 — Bash Terminal](https://raw.githubusercontent.com/temporalio/temporal-learning/refs/heads/main/static/courses/common/codespaces/8-bash-terminal.png)

-Then, to create more work terminals for this course – you’ll usually need 2 or 3 – use the drop-down arrow next to the "**+**" sign on top of where it says bash, and in that drop-down menu, navigate to "Split Terminal," and then "bash (Default)."
+Then, to create more work terminals for this workshop–you’ll usually need 2 or 3 – use the drop-down arrow next to the "**+**" sign on top of where it says bash, and in that drop-down menu, navigate to "Split Terminal," and then "bash (Default)."